phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

    :alt: example of a snp extraction
    :width: 600 px

-This section will cover the subtyping schemes currently used by BioHansel for *Salmonella enterica* subspecies enterica serovar Heidelberg and serovar Enteritidis along with providing in depth information on how to create a custom subtyping scheme.
+This section will cover the subtyping schemes currently used by biohansel for *Salmonella enterica* subspecies enterica serovar Heidelberg and serovar Enteritidis along with providing in depth information on how to create a custom subtyping scheme.

-The subtyping schemes developed and used by BioHansel are specially developed fasta files that contain many tiles/k-mer pairs of the same length.
-These k-mer pairs are given a positive or negative label for the subtype that they correspond to allowing analysis to occur through BioHansel.
-See `K-mer_Structure`_ for the exact formatting of the k-mers which is needed for BioHansel to run correctly.
+The subtyping schemes developed and used by biohansel are specially developed fasta files that contain many tiles/k-mer pairs of the same length.
+These k-mer pairs are given a positive or negative label for the subtype that they correspond to allowing analysis to occur through biohansel.
+See `K-mer_Structure`_ for the exact formatting of the k-mers which is needed for biohansel to run correctly.
 Depending upon which tiles match the target, the final subtype will be obtained from the output files.

 The k-mer subtyping process works due to the clonal (very little genomic change/evolution occurs over time) nature of the serovars found in *Salmonella enterica* allowing SNPs to be mapped to subtypes that evolved from the same original lineages.
-This process can be used to subtype other clonal pathogens with BioHansel as soon as a statistically significant subtyping scheme is created for them.
+This process can be used to subtype other clonal pathogens with biohansel as soon as a statistically significant subtyping scheme is created for them.

 Heidelberg and Enteritidis Subtyping Schemes
 --------------------------------------------

-The heidelberg subtyping scheme currently included with BioHansel is in version 0.5.0 and features a set of 202 33-mer pairs with a single nucleotide polymorphism (SNP) distinguishing between the positive and negative condition in of each pair.
+The heidelberg subtyping scheme currently included with biohansel is in version 0.5.0 and features a set of 202 33-mer pairs with a single nucleotide polymorphism (SNP) distinguishing between the positive and negative condition in of each pair.
 This distinction between pairs allows for the identification and classification of different subtypes of Heidelberg serovars based on the number and location of SNPs in a WGS sample that match to pairs.
 The Enteritidis scheme (version 0.8.0) features a similar set of 224 33-mer pairs that follow the same style as the Heidelberg scheme to classify and identify different enteritidis serovar subtypes.
 Both schemes were developed by Genevieve Labbe et al. with changes occurring to the schemes as new classifications are made.

 Subtype Classification System
 -----------------------------

-The subtyping classification system created for BioHansel follows a nested hierarchical approach to allow relationships between subtypes to be established based on which SNPs they contain.
+The subtyping classification system created for biohansel follows a nested hierarchical approach to allow relationships between subtypes to be established based on which SNPs they contain.
 The format designed for the classification system supports modification of the existing subtyping scheme to recognize new branches of new subtypes as they are fit into the existing classification system.
 The designed system works as a way to easily link outbreak origins and look at places further up the hierarchy where interventions can be done and monitored based on what subtype was found where.

 The scheme and process that is used to subtype *Salmonella enterica* subspecies Heidelberg can be seen below: